 - DMV customer service centers - Renewing at 5-day DMV service centers requires a $3 service fee.
-DMV customer service centers accept cash, checks, most debit cards and the following credit cards: MasterCard, American Express and Discover.
-For online transactions, we accept most credit cards.
+DMV customer service centers accept cash, checks, debit cards and the following credit cards: Visa, MasterCard, American Express and Discover.
+Debit cards will be processed as credit.

 All of the above costs are in addition to the regular license plate renewal fee specified in the renewal notice all vehicle owners receive.
 Check processing times to determine when you can expect your renewal to be processed.

 Review your renewal notice carefully.
 Motorists are reminded of the late fee requirement on the renewal notice.
 The registration expiration date appears on the vehicle's Certificate of Registration and on the renewal notice.
 Not all license plates expire on the last day of the month.
 Auto license plates can expire on any day of the month.
-For example, an auto first operated on December 16 expires on December 15 in future years, not the end of the month.
+For example, an auto first operated on December 16 expires on December 15 in future years and not at the end of the month.

 Questions?
 Contact us: Wisconsin DMV email service

 Call: (608) 266-1466